mcw0933/StackOverflowQuestion32974553/README.md

 Contains an .xlsm Excel workbook with two tabs.

-Two buttons in the first tab will both trigger a web query that populates the second tab.
+A button in the first tab will trigger a web query that populates the second tab.

-In order to catch the completion of that load, the one button hooks up an event handler to the QueryTable.
-The other button does not.
+In order to catch the completion of any load, code executes during Workbook.Open to set a global instance of a class module that handles QueryTable_AfterRefresh events.

 Source code for the workbook is in two VBA files in the src folder.